hneth/unikn/README.md

 [1] Whereas the official definition does not identify a preferred color for the Ampel color palette (`pal_signal`), we provide its alert color (i.e., `pal_signal[2]`) as a designated color `signal`.

-[2] Depending on the designated output format, scaling down (to smaller image sizes) is possible, whereas scaling up (to bigger image sizes) incurs loss of image quality.
+[2] Depending on the designated output format, scaling down (to smaller image sizes) is possible, whereas scaling up (to larger image sizes) typically causes loss of image quality.